Meet Your Guides

 Guide

-A childhood spent on, in and along the river and has enabled Cathy to develop a deep admiration for The Murray River and its environment and she is inspired by Aboriginal culture and learning on country.
+A childhood spent on, in and along the river and has enabled Cathy to develop a deep admiration for the Murray River and its environment and she is inspired by Aboriginal culture and learning on country.

 Guide